Home

 A person analyzing Helium hotspot earnings on a laptop with a concerned expression, surrounded by Helium-related devices and charts showing declining profits.

 "What is it actually doing in the real world?
-Very little." – Critical comment reflecting frustration
+Very little," a critical voice in the forum underscored the skepticism.

 Key Insights